MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 Azure CLI uses queries to select and modify the output of Azure CLI commands.
 Queries are executed client-side on the Azure CLI command's return value.
 Queries are executed on the JSON output before any display formatting.

 The escape characters needed in queries differ for different environments.
-It is recommended to run queries in Azure CloudShell and cmd because these shells require less escape characters.
+It is recommended to run queries in Azure CloudShell or cmd because these shells require less escape characters.
 To ensure the query examples are syntactically correct, select the tab for the shell you are using.

-> [!NOTE]
->
-> When using Azure CLI in PowerShell on Windows, some extra escaping may be necessary for the query argument.
-Please see [Quoting issues with PowerShell](https://github.com/Azure/azure-cli/blob/dev/doc/quoting-issues-with-powershell.md) for more detail.

 ## Dictionary and list CLI results